Tax Brackets Australia – The Definitive Guide to Tax Brackets & Tax Strategies [2020 update]

-In light of the government’s recent announcements regarding superannuation early release options for individuals adversely affected economically by the Covid-19 pandemic, it’s worth seeking expert advice on your current super contributions and plans.
+In light of the recent government announcements regarding superannuation early release options for individuals adversely affected economically by the Covid-19 pandemic, it’s worth seeking expert advice on your current super contributions and plans.

 5. Set up a trust

 For higher earners, a discretionary family trust fund can work well.
 Higher earners can transfer ownership of property or capital to the trust.
 Whilst this means the asset or capital no longer belongs to them, they can retain control over it by becoming the trustees of the trust.
-Whatever taxable income the trust makes (for example interest on capital), can be distributed to family beneficiaries.
+Whatever taxable income the trust makes (for example interest on capital or proceeds from an insurance policy), can be distributed to family beneficiaries.

-This enables trustees to distribute taxable income to individuals (usually children) who are in a lower tax bracket.
+This benefit of doing this is that trustees can distribute taxable income to individuals (usually children) who are in a lower tax bracket.
 Not only does this mean that higher tax bracket earners can reduce their tax obligation (and may even be able to take advantage of one of the lower tax rates), it’s also a good way of providing other members of the family with an income.

-Note that family discretionary trusts do have some pitfalls, not least that trustees may become responsible for paying the tax on the trust’s profits if they are not distributed to beneficiaries.
+Note that family discretionary trusts do have some pitfalls, not least that trustees are not totally free from paying the tax on the trust’s profits if they are not distributed to beneficiaries.

 6. Get clued up on Capital Gains Tax (CGT)